 The predictor hormonal contraception will be based on the items about the contraceptive method; participants were able to report multiple contraceptive methods.
 Hormonal contraception will be coded as 0 if participants indicated that they use no contraceptive method at all.
-The variable hormonal contraceptive method and at least one of the following methods: condom; intrauterine device; diaphragm, foam, suppository, gel; natural birth control; female sterilization; male sterilization; or withdrawal method, coitus interruptus.
+The variable hormonal contraception will also be coded as 0 if participants indicated that they use no hormonal contraceptive method and at least one of the following methods: condom; intrauterine device4; diaphragm, foam, suppository, gel; natural birth control; female sterilization; male sterilization; or withdrawal method, coitus interruptus.
 In addition, the variable hormonal contraception will be coded as 0 if participants were never sexually active in their life, as these participants were not asked about their contraceptive method.
 The variable hormonal contraception will be coded as 1 if participants indicated that they use a birth control pill, mini pill or other hormonal method (implant, patch, ring) even if they additionally use non-hormonal methods.
 Exclusion criteria for main as well as robustness analyses based on the contraceptive method are described above.